green-fox-academy/czakoilevente/project-phase/sprint5/code_as_infrastructure.md

 ### Provider block:

-The `provider` block is used to configure the named provider, in our case "aws".
+The `provider` block is used to configure the named provider, in our case `"aws"`.

  <img src="assets/terraform_tf.png">